-Through SB 16, Wraparound funding is made available to provide eligible youth and their families with an alternative to congregate or higher levels of care (such as STRTP's and out of state placement).
+Wraparound provides eligible youth and their families with an alternative to congregate or higher levels of care (such as STRTP's and out of state placement).
 The intent of Wraparound is for children and adolescents to remain/return to a lover level of care in a family setting.
 In Riverside County, Wraparound began in 2003 with the Riverside University Health System- Behavioral Health (RUHS_BH) serving children at risk for high level placement.
 Wraparound was provided to youth on probation, who voluntarily participated, and were diagnosed with a Severe Emotional Disturbance (SED).